Remortgage Calculator

 How much can you save by remortgaging

-The amount you can save by remortgaging will depend on your circumstances including:
+The amount you can save by remortgaging will depend on factors including:

-• Avoids SVR: But if you’re coming off a cheap fixed rate mortgage deal, even if your new remortgage rate is more expensive than your current one, you’ll still usually save money by remortgaging as you’ll avoid having to pay your lender’s SVR.
+• Avoids SVR: Even if you’re moving onto a higher rate, you’ll still typically save money by remortgaging as you’ll avoid having to pay your lender’s SVR.

 • Your LTV: If the amount of equity you have in your home has increased since you last remortgaged, your loan to value (LTV), will be lower.
 This means you may get access to better mortgage rates.
 Find out how much equity you have with our Mortgage Equity Calculator